prateekpuri01/ATP-serving-strategy/README.md

-# ATP_serving_strategy
-Analysis of ATP tennis serving strategies
+# ATP serving strategy analysis

 Tennis is a sport in which players alternate serving.
 Each server is allowed two attempts to make a serve before being penalized a point for what is known as a 'double fault'.
 The conventional strategy is for a server to first hit a difficult, high-speed 'first serve' and then to hit a safer, lower-speed 'second serve' if his/her first serve did not go in.
 While this strategy is sound for many players, this project aims to identify matchups in which it may be beneficial for players to elect for a riskier strategy in which two first serves are attempted on all service points.
 The hope is the results of this study can be used to guide player strategies in hopes of optimizing match performance.

+# Data statement
 All data that this project was based on was retrieved from Jeff Sackmann's wonderful ATP data repository available at: https://github.com/JeffSackmann/tennis_atp
 The data contained information on matches from 1991-2019, and thus my analysis is retricted to this subset.
 Further, matches with players with fewer that 50 career ATP matches were cut from the dataset in order to further restrict my analysis to players with significant ATP experience.